Martiusweb/lisogo-odm-archive/README.md

 You can run unit tests by calling `run_test.py`.

+## Documentation

+One should be able to generate code documentation using Sphinx, but I've tried yet.

 ## A few notes about coding conventions

 The code conventions I use are pretty standard, but may not follow the most common practices in python.
 I'm sorry for this.

-In model classes, I use getters and setters since I like to make clear that these operations might be overloaded in the future.
+In model classes, I currently use getters and setters since I like to make clear that these operations might be overloaded in the future.
 I guess it's not really pythonist either.
 I comment getters and setters only if they do something else than returning or setting a value (checks, side effects, signals emitted...).
+But I may change my mind very soon.

 Setters return `self`.